connylabs/ingest/README.md

 	Next(context.Context) (Identifiable, error)
 }
 ```

-`T` can either be an ID or the whole object.

 To use the Enqueuer create, a new one with `enqueue.New`.
 It implements the following interface: